-In part two of our series on podcasting and journalism, podcaster Meagan Perry explains how journalists can transition into podcasting.
+Journalist and podcaster Meagan Perry looks at how journalists can get into podcasting.

 Technology can take us a lot of places, and news organizations have had some great successes with podcasting.
-It depends how outlets choose to use it.
-It’s always difficult to tell where a technology will actually take us until we’re well down the road.
+But it depends how outlets choose to use it.

-What I am sure of, and I tell my podcasting clients this, is that podcasting requires an investment of time and expertise.
-There’s a tendency across all sectors to think of material on the internet as almost magically generated -that it appears quickly in its completed form.
+What I am sure of is that podcasting requires an investment of time and expertise.
+There’s a tendency across all sectors to think of material on the internet as almost magically generated.
 Anyone who produces web content knows that this is not the case.

 The skill and effort required for online production is equivalent to what’s required to produce in any more traditional medium.
 The research, creative, and production work to make a well-researched podcast is no different than producing a well-researched TV or radio piece, or newspaper article.

-When an organization decides to podcast, it’s important to have a clear goal, whatever that may be: building variety into your brand, increasing your listenership numbers, speaking to a particular set of people, creating a piece of audio art.
-It’s important to have creative people with technical skills working on your podcast.
+It’s important to have a clear goal, whatever that may be: building variety into your brand, increasing your listenership numbers, speaking to a particular set of people, or creating a piece of audio art.
+And of course it’s important to have creative people with technical skills working on your podcast.
 It’s like any other journalistic or creative endeavor.

 How easy is it for a journalist to podcast?